yoxjames/Kastro/README.md

 events.
 This means that if you wanted to execute some code on each sunset (maybe to turn off your lights?) the following would work.

 Please note you will need to add [kotlinx-coroutines](https://github.com/Kotlin/kotlinx.coroutines) as a dependency to do this.
-Kastro strives to include as few dependencies as possible (really just [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime))
+Kastro strives to include as few dependencies as possible.
 ```kotlin
 SolarEventSequence(
     start = clock.now(),